-- Policy PUBDM38 refers to residential ancillary accommodation acknowledging that the creation of residential annexes to an existing dwelling can create a useful facility for the support and care of family members. - Policy PUBDM42 relates to design and in particular dementia and lifetime homes.
+- Policy PUBDM38 refers to residential ancillary accommodation, acknowledging that residential annexes to an existing dwelling can create a useful facility for the support and care of family members. - Policy PUBDM42 relates to design, and in particular dementia and lifetime homes.

-A study by Norfolk County Council on the supply and need for The Aaccommodation for older people (2017)-current supply, current need and future need study was completed by Norfolk County Council in 2017.
-According to the study, found that the total population in Norfolk is forecast to increase by 13% in by 2036, with the highest increase (70%) in the population aged 75 and older.
-Of 70%.
+A study by Norfolk County Council on the supply and need for accommodation for older people (2017) found that the total population in Norfolk is forecast to increase by 13% by 2036, with the highest increase (70%) in the population aged 75 and older.
 The Waveney SHMA finds that 29.3% of households in the Waveney HMA were older person only households (households where all members are 65 or over) and that the population aged 65 or over is going to increase dramatically from 30,131 in 2014 to 42,427 in 2036 in the Waveney HMA, a rise of 40.8%.
 The Projecting Older People Information System (POPPI) website indicates that the proportion of older persons living alone is projected to increase from 36.5% in 2015 to 38.4% in 2030.
-The studies prevent information at a district council level, and does not identify a need for elderly housing specifically in the Broads Authority Executive Area; instead information is presented at a district level.
-The Authority therefore has therefore taken the approach of a criteria based policy in relation to elderly housing needs to enable applications to be assessed
+The studies present information at a district council level, and do not identify a need for elderly housing specifically in the Broads Authority Executive Area.
+The Authority has therefore taken the approach of a criteria-based policy in relation to elderly housing needs to enable applications to be assessed.

-The Authority considers it important for this accommodation to be close to services and facilities to provide benefits to residents, staff who work there as well as and visitors.
+The Authority considers it important for this accommodation to be close to services and facilities to provide benefits to residents, staff who work there and visitors.
 In the Broads, these locations will be those with Development Boundaries as set out elsewhere in this Local Plan.